aclemons/emailrelay/doc/reference.rst

 If the timeout period expires before a collective decision is reached then the connection is allowed by default.
-This default behaviour can be changed by using a negative timeout, although an unresponsive DNSBL servers might then result in all incoming connections being blocked:
+This default behaviour can be changed by using a negative timeout, but beware that an unresponsive DNSBL server might then result in all incoming connections being blocked:

 ::

     emailrelay -r --dnsbl spam.example.com,block.example.com,1,-5000 ...

-Connections from loopback and private (RFC-1918_) network addresses are never checked using DNSBL.
+Connections from loopback and private (RFC-1918_) network addresses are never checked using DNSBL_.

 POP server
 ==========
-The POP protocol is designed to allow e-mail user agents to retrieve and delete e-mail messages that have arrived at their final destination.
+The POP_ protocol is designed to allow e-mail user agents to retrieve and delete e-mail messages that have arrived at their final destination.

 The POP server in E-MailRelay is enabled with *--pop* and then *--pop-auth* to point to the authentication secrets file.
 By default it serves up e-mail messages that are in the main spool directory.
-However, having a POP client delete messages in the E-MailRelay spool directory that would otherwise be forwarded by SMTP is probably not a good idea.
+However, having a POP client delete messages in the E-MailRelay spool directory that would otherwise be forwarded by SMTP_ is probably not a good idea.
 In this situation the *--pop-no-delete* option can be used to make the POP delete command appear to succeed but actually do nothing.
 This may confuse some POP clients resulting in message duplication, but more capable user agents keep track of the messages they have retrieved to avoid duplication.

-Another approach is to copy message files out of the main spool directory before serving them up with POP, then the POP client can safely delete them without affecting SMTP forwarding.
+Another approach is to copy message files out of the main spool directory before serving them up with POP_, then the POP client can safely delete them without affecting SMTP forwarding.
 The *--pop-by-name* option should be used to do this.
 E-MailRelay will then serve up e-mail messages from a sub-directory of the main spool directory, with the sub-directory name being just the name that the POP client uses to authenticate.

 To get the e-mail message files into the *--pop-by-name* sub-directory a filter script can be used.
-This should just copy the new envelope file and content file into those sub-directories of the main spool directory for which there are matching entries in the POP secrets file.
+This should just copy the new envelope file into those sub-directories of the main spool directory for which there are matching entries in the POP secrets file.

-To save disk space the POP server using *--pop-by-name* will look for content files in the main spool directory if it cannot see the content file in the sub-directory.
+To save disk space the POP_ server using *--pop-by-name* will look for content files in the main spool directory if it cannot see the content file in the sub-directory.
 In that case the POP delete command will delete the envelope file from the sub-directory but only delete the content file if there are no